kennethormandy/craft-marketplace/docs/docs/tutorial/introduction.md

+---
-# Build a marketplace using Craft CMS
+title: Build a marketplace using Craft CMS
+---

+# Build a marketplace using Craft&nbsp;CMS

-This guide will walk you through creating an example, coffee-themed marketplace that sells coffees from multiple roasters.
+This guide will walk you through creating an example, coffee-themed marketplace that sells coffees from multiple roaster businesses.

 It’s built using:

 - [Craft CMS](https://craftcms.com/docs/4.x/)
 - [Craft Commerce](https://craftcms.com/docs/commerce/4.x/)